uollazzi/daggerheart-srd/adversaries/Fallen Warlord Undefeated Champion.md

+﻿---
+tier: 4
+type: Solo
+difficulty: 18
+hp: 11
+stress: 5
+---
-﻿# FALLEN WARLORD: UNDEFEATED CHAMPION
+# FALLEN WARLORD: UNDEFEATED CHAMPION

 ***Tier 4 Solo***
 *That which only the most feared have a chance to fear.*